yeokm1/olympus-mic-d/README.md

 It has been tested on 32-bit Windows 10.
 Simply install through Device Manager.

 A video player like VLC can then be used to open the Capture Device.

+The software in `setup.exe` is unnecessary as it seems like a Photo Album manager and I could not get it to work.